CuriousJ1/Decision-Tree-and-Random-Forest/README.md

 Based on that analysis, predict whether a new applicant is likely to default on a loan or not.

-Based on the results, interpretations or insights were made about the dataset.
+Furthermore, based on the results, interpretations or insights were made about the dataset.

 The code is based on my own exploration of Python's functionalities and libraries.